Graduate Programs in Hispanic Linguistics at UIC

 - Assessing language representation, processing and acquisition

-Linguistics Graduate Faculty
+Linguistics Graduate Faculty Heading link

 Our facilities include the Bilingualism Research Laboratory, the Cognition of Second Language Acquisition Laboratory, and the Language in Context Research Group, the Psychology of Multilingualism Research Laboratory, and the Multilingual Phonology Laboratory.
 Our labs are equipped with state of the art technology and offer many opportunities for our students to be involved in experimental research and fieldwork.
-Our graduate students’ funding in part comes in the form of Research Assistantships linked to the laboratories, in addition to the Teaching Assistantships offered to all graduate students in the School of LCSL.
+Our graduate students’ funding in part comes in the form of Research Assistantships linked to the laboratories, in addition to the Teaching Assistantships offered to many graduate students in the School of LCSL.

 UIC Talks in Linguistics, a bi-weekly series sponsored by the department and organized by our students, as well as yearly conferences organized by the department, connect our students to the international linguistic community.
 In particular, The Bilingual Research Forum, which takes place biannually, has brought some of the best-known scholars of bilingualism in the world.
 You can check the program of our last BRF on the forum website.